anlianguzova/BI_project_reticulata/README.md

 #### Protein-coding genes detection

-Final differential expression tables and fasta-files containing sequences with more than 100 amino acids and significant expression level are present in the [repository](Results/Final%20fasta%20sorting).
+Final expression-level (TPM) tables and fasta-files containing sequences with more than 100 amino acids and significant expression level are present in the [repository](Results/Final%20fasta%20sorting).

 #### Differential expression results